 - 3.1 As Members will be aware, in order to progress the implementation of the Local Plan and assimilate the associated growth during the plan period successfully, it is necessary to prepare and continually monitor progress of an Infrastructure Delivery Plan (IDP). - 3.2 The updated IDP is set out in Appendix 2.
-This will continue to be refreshed to reflect Infrastructure requirements and progress of their implementation throughout the plan period.
-In particular members should note that "S106 Paid" column has had 2017/18 figures added and that work is underway to complete the "S106 agreed" column prior to publication on the website. - 3.3 The compilation and monitoring of the IDP continues on a collaborative basis involving officers within Development Services; other officers across the Council; colleagues at WCC, Stratford and Coventry Councils; as well as other external agencies (for example Highways England, SWFT, Sport England). - 3.4 Detail on key recent progress across all sectors of the IDP is set out in Appendix 1 of this report. - 3.5 Monitoring of development is a critical part of the process, ensuring timely billing of S106 contributions takes place.
-Work has been underway in detailed monitoring and reporting, and an example of this work is included as Appendix 3.
-To further aid this work, a Development Monitoring Officer has been recruited to the Policy & Delivery team. - 3.6 Finally, members should note that a comprehensive annual summary of Section 106 and CIL receipts will come forward at the same time as the Authority's Monitoring Report in early Autumn.
+This will continue to be refreshed to reflect Infrastructure requirements and progress of their implementation throughout the plan period. - 3.3 The compilation and monitoring of the IDP continues on a collaborative basis involving officers within Development Services; other officers across the Council; colleagues at WCC, Stratford and Coventry Councils; as well as other external agencies (for example Highways England, SWFT, Sport England). - 3.4 Furthermore, following the request of the previous scrutiny committees, a Members Reference Group (MRG) has been formed to provide additional scrutiny and guidance.
+The group meets quarterly and has met twice since the last Scrutiny Committee updates - 3.5 Detail on key progress has been included in Appendix 1.
+Members will note that the format of the update has changed to focus on funding delivery and feedback would be appreciated. - 3.6 Following a request from the Members Reference Group, a spreadsheet from WCC is included as Appendix 3.
+The table was accompanied with the following information;